doxathompson/employee-salary-predictor/README.md

 The model is trained using linear regression, which is a simple algorithm for predicting numeric values based on input features.

-🖥️ Running the App Locally
+## 🖥️ Running the App Locally
 1. Run the FastAPI backend (optional for testing API directly):

-From the project directory, run: uvicorn app.main:app --reload
+    From the project directory, run:
+    uvicorn app.main:app --reload

     This will start the API on http://127.0.0.1:8000.

 2. Run the Streamlit app:
     streamlit run streamlit_app.py

     This will launch the app at http://localhost:8501, where you can interact with the prediction model.

-🌐 Deploying the App
+## 🌐 Deploying the App
     The app is deployed online using Streamlit Cloud.
 Follow these steps to deploy the app on your own Streamlit Cloud:

-Create a Streamlit account and log in.
+    - Create a Streamlit account and log in.

-Click on New App and link your GitHub repository.
+    - Click on New App and link your GitHub repository.

-Select the branch (main) and the file streamlit_app.py.
+    - Select the branch (main) and the file streamlit_app.py.

     Streamlit will automatically install the required dependencies and deploy the app.

     You will get a live link to share your app with others!

-⚙️ File Structure
+## ⚙️ File Structure
-plaintext
-Copy
-Edit
         employee-salary-predictor/
         ├── app/
         │   ├── main.py             # FastAPI backend code for serving predictions
         │   ├── model.pkl           # Trained Linear Regression model
         │   ├── scaler.pkl          # Scaler for normalizing numerical features
         │   └── features.pkl        # List of features used to train the model
         ├── data/
         │   └── employee_data.csv   # Dataset used for training
         ├── notebooks/
         │   └── 01_eda_and_modeling.ipynb  # Jupyter notebook with EDA and model training
         ├── requirements.txt        # Project dependencies
         ├── streamlit_app.py        # Streamlit frontend for salary prediction
         ├── .gitignore              # Git ignore file
         └── README.md               # This README file

-🤖 Model Evaluation
+## 🤖 Model Evaluation
     Model Type: Linear Regression

     Evaluation Metrics:

     R² Score: Measures the proportion of variance explained by the model.

     RMSE (Root Mean Squared Error): Indicates the average error between predicted and actual    salary.

     MAE (Mean Absolute Error): Measures the average absolute difference between predicted and   actual salary.

-📄 License
+## 📄 License
 This project is licensed under the MIT License – see the LICENSE file for details.

-🙏 Acknowledgements
+## 🙏 Acknowledgements
 The dataset used for training the model is a simulated dataset designed to showcase the basic prediction of employee salaries.

 Special thanks to the developers of Streamlit, FastAPI, Scikit-learn, and Pandas for their excellent libraries.

-👨‍💻 Contributing
+## 👨‍💻 Contributing
 Feel free to fork the project, create issues, and submit pull requests.
 Contributions are always welcome!